 Children’s orthodontics may reduce the need to pull permanent teeth in the future.

-At your consultation, your orthodontist will determine if treatment is necessary and beneficial for your child.
-First, your orthodontist will examine your child’s jaw, dental arches, and teeth to check for early signs of gaps, crowding, and misalignment.
-They will also address all oral habits like nail biting, tongue thrusting, and thumb sucking.
-Your orthodontist will be sure to share helpful flossing and brushing techniques to ensure good oral hygiene and a successful treatment outcome for your little one.
+At your consultation, Dr Bailey will determine if treatment is necessary.
+First, she will examine your child’s jaw, dental arches, and teeth to check for early signs of gaps, crowding, and/ or misalignment.
+She will also inquire about oral habits like nail biting, tongue thrusting, and thumb sucking.
+Dr. Bailey will share the best treatment recommendations for your little one.

-Your orthodontist will then take a series of x-rays and impressions to document your child’s facial profile as well as any tooth or bite issues to determine if extractions or removable appliances will be necessary, such as a space maintainer, palatal expander, or limited braces.
-Each case is unique, so while some children benefit from a device used to maintain or move teeth and jaw positions, others see better results when some baby teeth are removed.
+Dr. Bailey take a series of x-rays and impressions to document your child’s profile as well as any tooth or bite issues, to determine next steps, which may include: extractions, removable appliances, space maintainers, palatal expander, or limited braces.
+Each case is unique, so while some children benefit from a device used to maintain or move teeth and jaw positions, these are not needed in every case.

 Schedule a follow-up appointment with your child’s orthodontist every 4-8 weeks to monitor progress.
 Children’s orthodontic treatment can be completed in 12-18 months or less, so your child can enjoy a strong, healthy smile for life.